interactivereport/RNASequest/README.md

 ```
 EAqc A/path/to/a/config/file
 ```
 The execution of the command with the above default config file, expression PC analysis will be done against covariates specified in **covariates_check** in *config.yml* file.
 An excel file will list p-value for all numeric and categorical covariates, and with significant ones will be in plot pdf files.
-The analysis before covariate adjusting will have prefix *covariatePCanalysis_beforeCovariateAdjust*.
+The analysis before covariate adjusting will have prefix *covariatePCanalysis_noAdjust*.
 Based on the above results, you can add covariates into **covariates_adjust** in *config.yml* file, and run ```EAqc``` again.
-This time additional expression PC analysis will be applied to covariate adjusted expression with files started with *covariatePCanalysis_afterCovariateAdjust*.
+This time additional expression PC analysis will be applied to covariate adjusted expression with files started with *covariatePCanalysis_Adjusted*.

 **_Please pay attention on the std out messages._**